- Latest update - Monday 8 August 2022:

-Does your household need extra financial support this winter?
+Does your household need extra financial support?
 If you’re finding it difficult to keep warm, buy enough food or pay essential bills, you may be able to get extra help.
 Residents across East Sussex can now apply for help from the Government’s Household Support Fund, which local councils are now helping to pay out.

 How do I qualify for help?